1980 Montreal Expos season

 The 1980 Montreal Expos season was the 12th season in franchise history.
-The Phillies and the Expos were tied in the standings entering the final weekend of the 1980 season with a three game series set between the two clubs at Olympic Stadium.
-On October 4, with the Phillies holding a one-game lead in the standings, and with the score tied at four heading to the tenth, Mike Schmidt hit a blast deep into the seats in left field to give the Phillies a 6-4 lead and ultimate win to clinch the NL East.
-This was the Expos closest shot at making the postseason in their brief 12 year history.
+The Expos were tied with the division rival Philadelphia Phillies in the standings entering the final weekend of the 1980 season with a three-game series set between the two clubs at Olympic Stadium.
+On October 4, with the Phillies holding a one-game lead in the standings, and with the score tied at four heading to the tenth, Mike Schmidt hit a blast deep into the seats in left field to give the Phillies a 6–4 lead and ultimate win to clinch the National League East.
+This was the Expos closest shot at making the postseason at the time in their brief 12-year history.